FAQ's: Your Questions Answered

 An additional agency that may assist you in the event you suspect abuse is the Department of Children and Families.
 It is the intent of the Legislature, through the Department. to provide for the detection and correction of abuse, neglect, and exploitation through social services and criminal investigations and to establish a program of protective services for all disabled adults or elderly persons in need of them.
 Upon a call to the Department’s Abuse Hotline, an adult protective investigator will be sent to the facility to conduct an investigation.
 Depending upon the outcome of the investigation, administrative sanctions and/or criminal penalties may result.
 The DCF Abuse Hotline is 1-800-96ABUSE (2-2873) and select option 2, or visit their website at www.dcf.state.fl.us.

 In the event that your suspicion of abuse is the result of a physical injury, you should also notify local law enforcement, as well as any of the agencies and parties listed above, of your belief that abuse has occurred.
 Residents of nursing homes and assisted living facilities to have the same protection under Florida law as any other citizen in the state and law enforcement should be involved in any allegation of physical injury for the safety of the injured party as well as any potential future victims.

 If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you should contact a qualified, experienced attorney right away to advise you of your legal rights.
-The Law Office of Dan Newlin & Partners is dedicated to protecting those rights.
-Our phone number is (407) 888-8000.
+Dan Newlin Injury Attorneys is dedicated to protecting those rights.
+Our phone number is 800-257-1822.
 We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask in order to get the right answers.
 You are encouraged to call our office any time for a free consultation and it would be an honor to answer any questions you may have.